monacorona/es6/README.md

 <!-- call out the skills that are prerequisites -->
 *Before this workshop, developers should already be able to:*

+- Read and write ECMAScript5-style JavaScript, including functions.
+- Describe JavaScript scope.
-- Describe the low-level structure of arrays and linked lists.
+- Explain the meaning of `this` in JavaScript.
-- Draw a linked list.
+- For classes: explain constructor functions and prototypes; recognize prototype-based inheritance.
+- For `=>`: give an example of a "closure" in JavaScript, and explain what it does.

 #### JavaScript vs ECMAScript